 Out of the box, Waterfox is also Mozilla Firefox code based open-source best browser in the market.
 It starts gaining praise after implementing support for a 64-bit system while the Firefox browser was available only for a 32-bit system.

-Users can see some features and settings, even interface similar to Firefox.
+Users can see some features and settings, even an interface similar to Firefox.
 It will not be difficult for any user to do customization who has used Firefox earlier.
 However, the features which are enabled by default in Firefox, Waterfox have made them disabled till the user turns it on.
 The disabled features are “Integration with Pocket Web Service”, “Automatic transmission of telemetry data”.

 The privacy setting option is exact to Firefox but has made some big improvements.
 Once installed user will have to do nothing with the settings, things with Watrefox are already very good.
 Security and Privacy have 3 modes “Standard, Strict, and Custom” and provides such as Cryptominers and Fingerprinting blocking.
-User has the freedom to block/unblock third-party tracking cookies, it’s up to the user.
+The user has the freedom to block/unblock third-party tracking cookies, it’s up to the user.

 Waterfox cares when you visit any site.
-It blocks invisible tracking content and scripts that track the sites you visit and helps in faster page loading and gives better web experience.
+It blocks invisible tracking content and scripts that track the sites you visit and helps in faster page loading and gives a better web experience.

 As I have discussed earlier, the most secure browser must respect user’s privacy and security and that’s what Waterfox is doing.
-WebRTC leak protection is the default settings unlike in other browsers where users need to install a third-party plugin to prevent it.
+WebRTC leak protection is the default setting unlike in other browsers where users need to install a third-party plugin to prevent it.

 HTTP Referrer Header redirects all the requests to HTTPS so that users may visit the most secure websites.
-“Do Not Track” feature signals to the website not to track your browsing activity, making the privacy secure.
+The “Do Not Track” feature signals to the website not to track your browsing activity, making the privacy secure.

 Privacy Concerns in Other Browsers